TheOdinProject/curriculum/nodeJS/express/routing.md

 });
 ```

-We specify that any requests with paths starting with `/authors` will be passed through `authorsRouter` for route matching.
-If our request starts with `/books`, it will skip these author routes and then check the routes in `booksRouter` instead.
+We specify that any requests with paths starting with `/authors` will be passed through `authorRouter` for route matching.
+If our request starts with `/books`, it will skip these author routes and then check the routes in `bookRouter` instead.
 Any other requests that don't start with either of these will run through `indexRouter`.

 To test these routes, use [Postman](https://www.postman.com/downloads/) which will allow you to send `GET` and `POST` requests without the browser (we can't send `POST` requests from the browser address bar).